 CSR programs are very flexible, so many aspects can be tailored to match your organization’s values and its mission.
 The program also needs to consider your size, industry, and the geography in which you operate.
 CSR is not just for larger organizations any longer, even the smallest organization can leverage CSR to set itself apart from its competition.

 How Breon & Associates helps companies with CSR

 At Breon & Associates, we believe that CSR programs represent commonsense measures your company can take to achieve mutually beneficially goals.
 We support organizations of all sizes and position on the CSR maturity curve.
 From small-to-medium-sized companies who are starting from scratch to large established entities that need a CSR audit, examination, or a review or those looking to improve their CSR practices.

 Did you know that some businesses are starting to require a CSR audit before agreeing to enter a close partnership with an outside company?
 Getting your CSR program in order can help your company become safer, more efficient, and more profitable, as you continue to grow.

 Contact Breon & Associates in Harrisburg for assistance with CSR program development

 Breon & Associates assists organizations in Harrisburg and throughout Pennsylvania with programs for Corporate Social Responsibility.
 To learn more, contact Breon & Associates.
-With offices in Harrisburg and North Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania.
+With offices in Harrisburg and South Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania, New York, North Carolina and Florida.
 Call us at 1-888-516-8476 or 717-273-8626, or contact one of our offices online to schedule an appointment.

 415 Market Street, Suite #205